Does reduction of nitrate inputs in pasture land treated with Chlorella vulgaris result in cost savings and healthier soil and grass?

 pasture will be weighed.

-2.Chlorophyll: levels of chlorophyll a and b will be assessed (Regen Ag Lab, Pleasonton, NE).
+2.Chlorophyll: levels of chlorophyll a and b will be assessed (Regen Ag Lab, Pleasonton, NE) to make our study consistent with current scientific literature and to roughly parallel photosynthetic activity.

 3.Nutritional content: standard analysis will include crude protein, nitrates, fat and minerals.